irenepsmith/AWSTracker/VideoDoc/Readme.md

 *	Amazon SES
 *	AWS Elastic Beanstalk

-**Note**: This example application uses the Asynchronous client that belongs to the AWS SDK for Java V2 for the Amazon S3 and Amazon Rekognition Services
+**Note**: This example application uses the Asynchronous client that belongs to the AWS SDK for Java V2 for the Amazon S3 and Amazon Rekognition services.

 #### Topics